Updated June 27, 2023

 Again, create a transparent layer using the same method we created previously.

 Select this transparent layer and take the Pencil tool from the tool panel.

 Enable the Snap to Grid option from the View menu of the menu bar so that when we draw anything on this document, it will automatically snap with the grid, and we get an accurate result in our work.

 Now Zoom in and draw anything with the pencil tool.
-The pencil tool will fill one by one block of this grid if you take 1 x 1 brush size in of it in the parameters’ panel.
+The pencil tool will fill one by one block of this grid if you take 1 x 1 brush size in the parameters panel.
 So I will fill these four blocks with the pencil tool.

-And I will change the foreground color of the color box then make this shape on the center of our pattern with the help of a pencil tool.
+And I will change the foreground color of the color box then make this shape in the center of our pattern with the help of a pencil tool.

-A pattern should be symmetrical, so I did the same on the opposite side of this circle and made this type of pattern design.
+A pattern should be symmetrical, so I did the same on the opposite side of this circle and designed this type of pattern.

 I want a transparent pattern so that I will delete the background layer.
 You can save it with a background of your desired color as per your choice.
 Now off the grids by disabling them from the View menu.

 Now copy it by clicking on the Copy Visible option of the Edit menu.